Framework Category

 Does your organization have a formal agreement with an external incident response provider that can be engaged when needed?

-This question assesses whether your organization has established a relationship with an external incident response service provider that can be called upon during security incidents that exceed internal capabilities.
+External response support is the concern: the question is whether you hold a formal agreement with an outside incident response provider you can engage when an incident exceeds internal capacity.
 Having a pre-established relationship with incident response specialists ensures rapid access to expertise during critical security events, potentially reducing the impact and recovery time of incidents.

 Does your organization assign a designated incident lead for each security incident?